 - We visited the 7 Commandos beach, a beach wherein you can enjoy plenty of fun and enjoyable activities such as playing volleyball or if you so please, you can let loose and get on the available swings and just let your inner child out to play again.
 There is also a designated swimming area, so visitors are free to get out their swimming attire and jump into the refreshing, clear and cold saltwater.
 If you’re feeling thirsty, there are also some available refreshments for you to enjoy.
 Drinks cost 75 pesos each, while their shakes will set you back 150 pesos, on the other hand.
 It is overall a wonderful place to swim and relax you can drink from their bar and restaurants littered around the island or you can choose to take in the dazzling sight of the clear, crystal blue waters of the El Nido Island.
 Overall, this was my favorite portion of the entire tour, my only regret is that I wish we had more time here.

 What to see in El NIdo Tour C

-This El Nido tour package by Sealand venture, on the other hand, involved exploring the many sights to see around the island of El Nido, the only difference being that it has more of a focus on something plenty of people go to the island for- snorkelling.
+This El Nido tour package by Sealand venture, on the other hand, involved exploring the many sites to see around the island of El Nido, the only difference being that it has more of a focus on something plenty of people go to the island for snorkelling.

 1.)
 Helicopter Island